Jodel Dossou

-Jodel Harold Oluwafemi Dossou (born 17 March 1992) is a Beninese professional footballer who plays as a midfielder for Ligue 2 club Sochaux and the Benin national team.
+Jodel Harold Oluwafemi Dossou (born 17 March 1992) is a Beninese professional footballer who plays as a midfielder for Luxembourg National Division club Victoria Rosport and the Benin national team.

 Career

 In August 2020, Dossou joined Ligue 2 club Clermont Foot from Austrian Bundesliga side TSV Hartberg.

 In January 2023, Dossou signed for Sochaux on a contract until June 2025.
+He had his contract terminated by mutual consent in July 2024.